 The Board is asked to note this narrative risk report providing the assessment of key risks for the organisation and those against the non-delivery of the agreed Annual Plan.
-Also to note the planned further developments to the risk management approach in line with the implementing of the new risk management strategy, Board Assurance Framework and reporting against the OKR and the new network of dashboard reports.
+Also to note the planned further developments to the risk management approach in line with the implementing of the new risk management strategy, Board Assurance Framework and reporting against the OKR and the new network of dashboard reports and the progress that has been made in recent months.